ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_droughts.rst

 surface water fluxes, by estimating the Potential Evapo-Transpiration (PET).

-More details and usage examples can be found in the :ref:`SPEI recipe documentation <recipe_spei>`.
+More details and usage examples can be found in the :ref:`SPEI recipe documentation <recipes_spei>`.

 Available recipes and diagnostics
 ---------------------------------

-Recipes stored in ``recipes/droughts/``
+Recipes:

-    * recipe_cdd.yml
+* :ref:`droughts/recipe_cdd.yml <recipes_consecdrydays>`
-    * recipe_spi.yml
+* :ref:`droughts/recipe_spei.yml <recipes_spei>`
-    * recipe_spei.yml
+* :ref:`recipe_martin18grl.yml <recipes_martin18grl>`

-Diagnostics for index calculation:stored in ``diag_scripts/droughts/``
+Diagnostics are stored in ``diag_scripts/droughts/``.
+General index calculattions are done by:

 * cdd.py: calculate Consecutive Dry Days
 * pet.R: calculate Potential Evapo-Transpiration
-    * spi.R: calculate Standardized Precipitation Index
 * spei.R: calculate Standardized Evapo-Transpiration Index

+The recipes might use additional diagnostics, see the corresponding recipe documentation for more details.

 User settings
 -------------
-The configuration that can be used in the recipe is documented in the corresponding API documentation for python diagnostics (linked in diagnostic list above).
-The R diagnostics are documented in :ref:`SPEI recipe documentation <recipe_spei>`.
+The configuration that can be used in the recipes is documented in the corresponding recipe or diagnostics API documentation linked in the list above.
+:ref:`SPEI recipe documentation <recipes_spei>`.